IAIA24 Sessions

 Conference Topic: G13.
 Social impact assessment

-This session will discuss the role of attitudes and beliefs in SIA practitioners in the ongoing efforts to decolonise SIA as an essential part of a socially just and inclusive transformation.
+This session will discuss the role of attitudes and beliefs in SIA practitioners in a two-fold effort to: 1) decolonise relational practices in SIA, and 2) create more equitable and culturally competent regulatory structures, both essential for a socially just and inclusive transformation.

 Acceptance Status: approve